pzingg/jelly-actix-web-starter/README.md

     if request.is_authenticated()? {
         return request.redirect("/dashboard");
     }

-    let mut form = form.into_inner();
+    // Make sure to call `set_keys()` before validating let form = form.into_inner().set_keys();

-    if !form.is_valid() {
+    // Validate the inputs from the form's fields.
+    // If no errors were produced, `form.validate()` will return `Ok(())`.
+    // Otherwise, `errors` will contain a ValidationErrors object, a
+    // `Vec` containing all the errors encountered: if let Err(errors) = form.validate() {
         return request.render(400, "accounts/login.html", {
             let mut context = Context::new();

-            context.insert("error", "Invalid email or password.");
+            // ValidationErrors object is serialized into HashMap here context.insert("errors", &errors);
             context.insert("form", &form);
             context
         });
     }

+    // No errors, form is valid, proceed with happy path...
 ```

 In this case, `EmailField` will check that the email is a mostly-valid email address. `PasswordField` will check that it's a "secure" password.
-Each `Field` type has an internal `errors` stack, so you can pass it back to your view and render errors as necessary.
+The `validate` method
+will accumulate the validation errors for both fields, and the serialization
+that happens when you call `context.insert` will make them available to the
+view as a hash map, where the keys are the field names, and the values are
+arrays of maps of `key`, `message`, and `type_id` that can be used to render the
+error.

-For more supported field types, see the `jelly/forms` module.
+For more supported field types, and options for determining what is a "secure"
+password, see the `jelly/forms` module.

 ## Request Helpers
 A personal pet peeve: the default actix-web view definitions are mind-numbingly verbose.
 Code is read far more than it's written, and thus Jelly includes some choices to make writing views less of a headache: namely, access to things like database pools and authentication are implemented as traits on `HttpRequest`.